-- 18. WIPO joined the common system by virtue of an agreement with the United Nations that came into force on 17 December 1974.
+- 18. WIPO joined the common system by virtue of an agreement with the United Nations that came into force on 17 December 1974 and it applies by virtue of UPOV's links with WIPO to the Union as well.
 Article 15 of the agreement, which is about staffing arrangements, reads: - "(a) The United Nations and the Organization agree to develop, in the interests of uniform standards of international employment and to the extent feasible, common personnel standards, methods and arrangements designed to avoid unjustified differences in terms and conditions of employment, to avoid competition in recruitment of personnel, and to facilitate any mutually desirable and beneficial interchange of personnel. - (b) The United Nations and the Organization agree: - i.
 To consult together from time to time concerning matters of common interest relating to the terms and conditions of employment of the officers and staff, with a view to securing as much uniformity in these matters as may be feasible; ..."